No limits for Lumberjacks

 Mast Student Investment Roundtable

-In the roundtable, students are responsible for all investment decisions and learn the practical side of analyzing industries and companies.
-Students turn their analysis into investment recommendations, which they present to all their roundtable classmates.
+Students can earn course credit while learning how to invest by managing a real equity portfolio.
+In the Mast Student Investment Roundtable, students are responsible for all investment decisions and learn the practical side of analyzing industries and companies.
+Students turn their analysis into investment recommendations, which they present to their Roundtable classmates.
 Roundtable students then select those investments that are expected to have the greatest potential for growing the portfolio while also considering the possible risks that might cause harm to the portfolio.
+Roundtable students travel to compete against other universities' teams.

 Rusche College of Business students excel in national and local competitions.
 During the annual American Advertising Federation-Houston Student Conference and Competition, SFA students from the Department of Management and Marketing, Department of Mass Communication, and the School of Art often find themselves on the first-, second- and third-place teams.
 This conference challenges students with creating an advertising campaign for a real client.